whelew/MineSweeper/README.md

 This function uses a for loop to loop through all game-tiles with the class "mine-tile".
 When a mine is clicked this function will be called.

 - The function itself creates a new element (img).
-- It sets thge src attribute.
+- It sets the src attribute.
 - Sets the id.
 - Adds it to the class "revealed-mine".
 - Then appends an img of a mine as a child.